-The quaint mountain town of Kamas is undeniably the Gateway to Utah's remarkable Uinta Mountain Range, though Samak may have sneakily staked a share of the claim (Note: Samak is Kamas spelled backward), if only because of the Samak Smoke House, a must-stop roadside Country Store featuring house-smoked jerky and trout in a USDA-inspected facility, critical dry goods and provisions for the trip into the upper elevations, and local sundries.
+The quaint mountain town of Kamas, Utah is undeniably the gateway to Utah's remarkable Uinta Mountain Range, though Samak may have sneakily staked a share of the claim (Note: Samak is Kamas spelled backward), if only because of the Samak Smoke House, a must-stop roadside Country Store featuring real house-smoked jerky and trout in a USDA-inspected facility, critical dry goods and provisions for the trip into the upper elevations, and local sundries.
 You can also snag fishing licenses and other important passes and rental opportunities.
 Just up the street the Notch Pub livens things up with great burgers, live music and a full drink menu.

 You will find a variety of local businesses to outfit your adventure or offer advice on great campsites or adventures in the vast Uinta Mountains and High Uintas Wilderness.